 - Libraries installed on the cluster remain installed after editing.

 - If you edit any attribute of a running cluster (except for the cluster size and permissions), you must restart it.
 This can disrupt users who are currently using the cluster.

-- You can edit only running or terminated clusters.
-You can, however, update permissions for clusters that are not in those states on the cluster details page.
+- You can only edit running or terminated clusters.
+You can, however, update permissions for clusters that are not in those states, on the cluster details page.

 To clone an existing cluster, select Clone from the cluster’s kebab menu (also known as the three-dot menu).